This guide was written by Daniel Sher, a clinical psychologist at a private practice and a locum therapist at the Western Cape Health Department .

 Interestingly, RLS and ADHD often co-occur.
 In one study, for example, 44% of people with ADHD were found to also have RLS !

 Often, therefore, a careful screening interview along with an overnight sleep study (polysomnogram) may be needed to work out whether your child has RLS, ADHD or both.

 This problem is most common amongst adolescents.
 This disorder makes them seem like night owls: alert and active when it’s dark but struggling to wake up in time for school or work.
 On weekends, if your teen is not expected to wake up so early, they’re likely to sleep late and catch up on the sleep that they missed during the week.

 DSWD is a type of circadian rhythm sleep disorder, which means that it is related to a problem with your teen’s internal biological clock – the mechanism responsible for telling him or her when to feel awake versus sleepy.

 What are some of the symptoms of DSWD?

 How do I know if my child or teen has DSWD?

 DSWD may be confused with a specific and highly prevalent condition: adolescence!
-It’s no secret that teens prefer sleeping in to waking up for school; and people with this disorder are often written off as being lazy or oppositional.
+It’s no secret that teens prefer sleeping in as opposed to waking up for school, and people with this disorder are often written off as being lazy or oppositional.

 So how do we differentiate DSWD – a very real and challenging biological disorder – from common adolescent behavior?